kaskadi/action-generate-docs/docs/template.md

 - supports multi-lambda
 - support layers: if layers are attached to lambdas, it will be reflected in the documentation.
 Layers defined inside of the current stack will also be documented like with the [`layer` module](#layer)
 - supports file referencing and Serverless variables resolution
-- won't reflect resolved values for references to CloudFormation resources via intrinsic functions (like `!GetAtt`, etc.)
+- won't reflect resolved values for references to CloudFormation resources via intrinsic functions (like `!GetAtt`, etc.).
+Exception: layer referencing via `Fn::Join` and `Ref` intrinsic functions.
+The action will be able to resolve this kind of reference to your layer for the related lambda function in those cases.
+Regular ARNs are also valid references for layers.